ssaring/sportstracker/sportstracker/docs/README.txt

   sudo xattr -cr /Applications/SportsTracker.app

-On Windows 10 the Microsoft Defender SmartScreen might try to prevent the SportsTracker installation, because it has no trusted code signing certificate.
+Since Windows 10 the Microsoft Defender SmartScreen might try to prevent the SportsTracker installation, because it has no trusted code signing certificate.
 This SmartScreen warning needs to be bypassed by clicking on 'More info' and then 'Run anyway'.

-If these workarounds can't be used for some reasons, then the application needs to be build and packaged locally by the user.
+If these workarounds can't be used for some reason, then the application needs to be build and packaged locally by the user.
 The locally created packages can be installed without problems.